Woolden Hill Primary Curriculum Statement

 Our assessment system is underpinned by our principles of why and how we assess children.
 These are outlined in the document available below:

-During the academic year of 2016 and 2017, Woolden Hill Primary School is committed to embedding a mastery curriculum with pedagogies and practices built around the true principles of this.
-To support this, we are implementing the Maths No Problem Scheme in Years 1 to 6 as a framework for the curriculum.
-The principles and what this will look like in practice are outlined in the document available below:
+During the academic year of 2018-19, Woolden Hill Primary School is committed to embedding a mastery curriculum with pedagogies and practices built around the true principles of this.
+To support this, we are using a mastery scheme produced by the White Rose Maths Hub, as well as continuing to use our knowledge of the Maths No Problem textbook approach.

 Children are currently taught to read in Guided Reading session using the Rigby Star reading scheme.
 We have a great range of fiction and non-fiction books that are arranged using a coloured book band system.
 Children start using the scheme in Foundation and progress through the book bands throughout Key Stage One.